-Pleural effusions are treated by removing the fluid from the pleural cavity.
+Pleural effusions may be treated by removing the fluid from the pleural cavity.

 Pleural effusions are a common diagnosis in the United States and generally indicate a larger condition or disease.
 For pleural mesothelioma patients, pleural effusions develop in the majority of cases, especially among patients with late-stage disease.
 While a pleural effusion may be a symptom of pleural mesothelioma itself, the condition can also cause its own symptoms like breathlessness.
-There is no cure for pleural effusions, though they can be treated and managed palliatively, sometimes long-term depending on an individual’s needs.
+The optimal treatment for pleural effusions depends on the patient and disease-related factors.

 What Is a Pleural Effusion?